Forensic Scientist

 That depends on the requirements of the agency you work for.
 Some will require you to go through the police academy, many won't.

-Asked by Cassandra over 10 years ago
+Asked by d3ak over 11 years ago

 Has anyone ever done 3D construction of a skull from an MRI/CT of a living person with a 3D printer then had a blinded facial reconstruction done from the model to test accuracy of the procedure?

-Asked by Andy over 9 years ago
+Asked by Andy almost 10 years ago

 I'm sorry but I have absolutely no idea.
 We don't have anything like those types of facilities where I work.